eons-dev/apie.exe/README.md

 ### Client–server
 > "Servers and clients may also be replaced and developed independently, as long as the interface between them is not altered."

-Done.
+In addition to interacting with other machines over the net, the client-server paradigm is expanded to server-side processing through the use of standalone Endpoints.
+Each Endpoint should follow its own, independent development lifecycle and be interchangeable with any other Endpoint that provides the same up (`preceding`) and down (`next`) stream interfaces.

 ### Stateless
-> "It will treat every request as new.
+> "[The server] will treat every request as new.
 No session, no history."

-While you can break this paradigm by, say, storing requests in a database that you query on subsequent requests, try not to vary your behavior based on past interactions.
+This part is optional and what ultimately defines RESTful compatibility in APIE.
+If you wish to maintain state, use a custom Authenticator as described [below](#web-apps-user-sessions-and-the-static-auth).

 > "No client context shall be stored on the server between requests.
 The client is responsible for managing the state of the application."